kyegomez/tree-of-thoughts/README.md

 Tree of Thoughts (ToT) is a powerful and flexible algorithm for leveraging pre-trained language models to solve various problems by exploring multiple reasoning paths.
 It's designed to be plug-and-play, allowing users to easily connect their models and use the Tree of Thoughts method.

 # Join Agora, Creators United
-This implementation of Tree of Thoughts is brought to you by Agora, Agora is advancing Humanity with open source SOTA Multi-Modality AI research!
+This implementation of Tree of Thoughts is brought to you by Agora, Agora advances Humanity with open source SOTA Multi-Modality AI research!
 We plan on combating Humanity's grandest root problems like food insecurity, planetary insecurity, and disease, and hopefully death itself.

 [Join our Discord and contribute to this project](https://discord.gg/qUtxnK2NMf)